jpamata/jpamata.github.io/reviewer.md

 <h2>About</h2>

-<p align="justify">My resources and general study plan for at least 1 week of preparation for a technical interview.</p>
+<p align="justify">My resources and references for at least 1 week of preparation for a technical interview.
+Note that I made this for my use.</p>

 > Quick Review of Programming Langauges